‘Knocked’ is a relatively benign word for a jolt so violent it dislodges a tooth. Ouch!

-This is vital: don’t detach any tissue from the tooth.
+This is crucial: don’t take off any tissue from the tooth.
 That bloody goo is valuable.
 It can help your tooth re-attach.

-If possible, the optimal place for the tooth to be held is back where it came from—in the socket.
+If possible, the prime place for the tooth to be held is back where it came from—in the socket.
 If you decide to put it there, place it gently.

 If it’s a young child that has the injury, it’s best not to put it back in the socket.
-Ditto for men and women who have a strong gag reflex.
+Ditto for people who have a strong gag reflex.